eaplatanios/symphony-mt/README.md

 ## Running Experiments

+In order to reproduce our experimental results you must first execute `sbt assembly` on the root directory of this repository, after cloning it.

 Example experiment scripts are located in the `scripts` directory.
 We will soon update this with the specific scripts used to reproduce the experiments presented in